 Net income per share is computed based on the weighted-average number of common shares outstanding during the periods presented.
 Additionally, diluted earnings per share data gives effect to all potentially dilutive common shares that were outstanding during the periods presented.
-No stock options were excluded from the calculation of diluted earnings per share because they were anti-dilutive for the three-month period ended March 31, 2010.
-For the three-month period ended March 31, 2009, other stock options totaling 6.9 million were excluded from the calculation of diluted earnings per share because they were anti-dilutive.
+No stock options were excluded from the calculation of diluted earnings per share because they were anti-dilutive for the three-month period ended March 31, 2009, other stock options totaling 6.9 million were excluded from the calculation of diluted earnings per share because they were anti-dilutive.